Director, Co-Principal Investigator

-Cate Smith, PhD, Reading Education and Special Education.
-Dr. Smith comes to Applachian faculty after serving as the Program Coordinator at UT FUTURE program in Knoxville, TN.
-She has taught special education in public schools and is particularly interested in assistive technologies and post secondary programs for individuals with ID.
+Cate Smith, Ph.D., Reading Education, and Special Education.
+Dr. Smith comes to Appalachian faculty after serving as the Program Coordinator at UT FUTURE program in Knoxville, TN.
+She has taught special education in public schools and is particularly interested in assistive technologies and postsecondary programs for individuals with ID.
 She has been a visiting faculty in Armenia.
 She will serve as a program consultant for SDAP.

 Academic and Life Skills Coordinator

 Dr. Rebekah Cummings enjoys helping students navigate the physical, social, and academic environments of college, develop life skills they will use regularly in adulthood, and learn strategies that will support their academic success.
 She has a Ph.D. in Human Development from Virginia Tech with a graduate certificate in Autism Spectrum Disorders from the University of North Carolina - Charlotte.
 Dr. Cummings has been teaching at ASU since 2009 (with consistent courses in First Year Seminar since 2010) and has also served as an academic coach for students seeking to improve their academic performance.

 Transition and Career Coordinator